JonasBne/user-tracker/README.md

 ## Description

 An easy React & TypeScript application to store usernames and ages.
 When a user enters invalid input, an error modal is shown.
-I developed this application to practice React fundamentals such as props and useState.
+I developed this application to practice React fundamentals such as props, state, fragments, portals and refs.

 ## Installation